edmundsj/temperatureController/README.rst

 Issues in Version 2
 -----------------------
+- [FIXED v3] R4 is too close to the heatsink, difficult to access.
 - Needs a relay to allow for bidirectional current flow through the Peltier module
 - Needs a power off / reset button